Huising-Lab/epiRomics/README.md

 # Citation Notes
 If you use epiRomics, please cite:

-*in process of biorXiv submission as well as peer-reviewed publication.
+Alex M. Mawla & Mark O. Huising.
+(2021). epiRomics: a multi-omics R package to identify and visualize enhancers. *in process of biorXiv submission as well as peer-reviewed publication.
 TBD.*